SchulzLab/TripLexicon/docs/docs/source/examples.rst

 ---------------------------
 The query by RNA gene symbol reflects a similar scenario to the one for the summary query by RNA gene symbol decsribed above.
 The user has an RNA of interest, but might not have in mind which specific transcript of the RNA gene is of interest.
 Instead of querying the database such that the predicted triplexes per transcript are summarized, each single predicted triplex is listed and can be investigated in more detail.
 In this case, they can query TripLexicon by the RNA gene symbol in the detailed mode, and the results will include statistically significant predicted triplexes for all of the annotated transcripts for that RNA gene.

 Keeping the known triplex-forming lncRNA *MEG3* as our example, the user again needs to navigate to the :kbd:`RNA query` tab.
-To query TripLexicon for triplexes that are predicted to be formed between any transcript of *MEG3* and genome-wide promoters/REMs, they can provide ´MEG3´ to the second search field, **Search for predicted triplexes by RNA gene symbol**.
+To query TripLexicon for triplexes that are predicted to be formed between any transcript of *MEG3* and genome-wide promoters/REMs, they can provide ´MEG3´ to the second search field, **Search for predicted triplexes by RNA gene symbol, gene ID or transcript ID (results will list all interactions line by line)**.
 Submitting the query by clicking :kbd:`Search`, will initiate the search.
 Once the query has successfully run, the results table should load automatically.
 At the top of the page, a summary statement should state how many predicted triplexes there are for the RNA gene which was used for the query.
 In the case of *MEG3*, this reads 1605, as of the current version of TripLexicon.

 .. image:: ../RNA_gene_sym_query.png
   :alt: Query by RNA gene MEG3